IPGP/morumotto/README.md

 python manage.py runserver 0.0.0.0:8080
 ```

-Note that you have changed the port used by MORUMOTTO from 8000 (default) to 8080
+Note that you have changed the port used by Morumotto from 8000 (default) to 8080

 Then from any computer in the network, visit the following URL: